-Located in the Minds Garden at Arcosanti, the campsite is on a desert mesa overlooking the Aqua Fria River.
-This is a semi-landscaped area with italian cypress and olive trees, you will also find plenty of prickly pear cacti, mesquite trees, and other native vegetation in the area.
+Located in the Minds Garden at Arcosanti, the campsite is on a desert mesa overlooking the Agua Fria River.
+This is a semi-landscaped area with Italian cypress and olive trees, you will also find plenty of prickly pear cacti, mesquite trees, and other native vegetation in the area.
 Each campsite is located to the west of an olive tree which will provide shade in the early mo

-Located in the Minds Garden at Arcosanti, the campsite is on a desert mesa overlooking the Aqua Fria River.
-This is a semi-landscaped area with italian cypress and olive trees, you will also find plenty of prickly pear cacti, mesquite trees, and other native vegetation in the area.
+Located in the Minds Garden at Arcosanti, the campsite is on a desert mesa overlooking the Agua Fria River.
+This is a semi-landscaped area with Italian cypress and olive trees, you will also find plenty of prickly pear cacti, mesquite trees, and other native vegetation in the area.
 Each campsite is located to the west of an olive tree which will provide shade in the early mornings protecting your tent from the early morning sun.
 Campsites also have a fair amount of privacy, but are located in the gardens which are frequented by residents and guests throughout the day.
-The gardens are also watered on a daily basis, so campers may get a visit from our landscaping crew in the early mornings to give those italian cypress and olive trees plenty to drink.
+The gardens are also watered on a daily basis, so campers may get a visit from our landscaping crew in the early mornings to give those Italian cypress and olive trees plenty to drink.

 - Check in: After 3PM